 The new partnership marks an exciting development and a promising new era for the program.
-As part of the transition, the Killam program administered by CCA will be renamed to the National Killam Program.
-The National Killam Program will include the Killam Prize and the Dorothy Killam Fellowships (formerly the Killam Research Fellowships).
+The Program will assume the banner of the National Killam Program after transitioning to the NRC in spring 2022.
+The National Killam Program includes the Killam Prize and the Dorothy Killam Fellowships (formerly the Killam Research Fellowships).

 In April 2022, the NRC assumed Program delivery responsibilities in time for the 2023 program cycle.
 The new Dorothy Killam Fellowships align with the vision, mission and values of Dorothy J. Killam as set out in her Will.
 With a strong commitment to research excellence, the NRC is well positioned to work alongside the Killam Trusts and CCA to administer the National Killam Program in 2023 and thereafter.
 The NRC is committed to long term engagement with key stakeholders to support program delivery and continuous improvement.

 The redesigned Dorothy Killam Fellowships provide 5-8 mid-career researchers with release time support amounting to $80,000/year for two years.
 A Dorothy Killam Fellow is a leading researcher whose superior, ground-breaking and transformative research stands to positively improve the lives of Canadians.
 They are also someone whose work reflects one or more of the Killam attributes listed below: